 Written by Roberto Castelnovo, Founder at NL42 Consulting Published by Technology Networks

-The fifth edition of the Paperless Lab Academy held beginning of April has consolidated its reputation as one of the best lab automation European congresses.
+The 5th edition of the Paperless Lab Academy consolidates its reputation as one of the best lab automation European congresses

 The event took place in Barcelona and brought about 250 people from the industry coming from Europe, United States and India.

 The event is dedicated to companies needing to adopt a paperless approach in their scientific data management throughout the product life cycle.
 We decided to focus this year’s edition on the Internet of Lab things (IoLT) with the title "2020 Roadmap for Digital Convergence - transforming scientific information into actionable insight".

 The event consists of a balanced mix of plenary and workshop sessions.
 The sponsors benefit an interactive workshop where they showcase the latest trends in methodology, systems and tools.
 Attracted by the chance to get to know the key players and the new comers, our visitors have several opportunities to network and interact with providers, peers and colleagues.

 This post event article aims to summarize the key concepts introduced and discussed along these two days through the plenary sessions and the 20 interactive sponsored sessions.

 The discussions went from the very beginning of the journey when a laboratory should start transforming its processes from paper to paperless or better say less paper.
 Pat Pijanowski, partner at LabAnswer explained that “transformational solutions start with a comprehensive data strategy”, highlighting the importance of doing the foundational work first, and assessing your current state of readiness versus the 6 different levels of a Maturity model of vocabulary & master data management.